joehawkens/MachineLearning/README.md

 - So the [0] at the end indicates we want only the new values. myData['Pet_Encoded'] = pd.factorize(myData['Pet'])[0]

+# Use One Hot Encoding for most things, unless there is a natural order to the data (ex: high school, some college, associates, bachedlors, masters, etc.)
+myEncodedData = pd.get_dummies(data, columns=['Embarked'], drop_first=True)
+myEncodedData

 ## Formulas

 Recall - used to evaluate performance of a classification model: